St Pancras Church

 The church is built of brick and faced with Portland Stone.
 The caryatids were modelled by John Rossi (formerly a modeller at Coade's Manufactury) and built up in terracotta pieces around a cast-iron structure.
 During the Blitz, the church roof was badly damaged and windows were blown out, but the caryatids were only marginally damaged.

 The historic metal cramps in the statues are now corroding, expanding and cracking the structure.
-A ground penetrating radar survey will assess the extent of metal features and whether there is a metal post inside the caryatids.
-This will inform the subsequent restoration project.
+In 2021, a ground penetrating radar survey assessed the extent of metal features and this will inform the subsequent restoration project.